 |How Easily You Get Paid||Most dentists do a couple of appliances, do not get reimbursed and quit||95% of cases are reimbursed at the highest possible levels|

 |What is Prescribed||Almost ALL patients who test positive are prescribed a CPAP—regardless of severity||ALL mild/moderate patients go directly to the dentist for an oral appliance.
 Plus all CPAP failures.|

 |Amount of Patients||0-4 patients per month||20-50 patients per month|

 |Saleability||Not a separate saleable asset.
 Sold only as part of your dental practice.||Fully self-contained system, separate from dental practice, saleable asset to any smart entrepreneur for 3-8x.|

-The Dental Sleep MBA Preview event offers interested dentists a way to discover how this method works and what is involved to build a successful practice with this approach.
-The Dental Sleep MBA Preview event is a three day training in the BUSINESS of dental sleep medicine.
+The Introduction to Dental Sleep MBA™ offers interested dentists a way to discover how this method works and what is involved to build a successful practice with this approach.
+The Introduction to Dental Sleep MBA™ event is a three day training in the BUSINESS of dental sleep medicine.
 Yes, you’ll learn about the science of sleep, but only what is required.
 The rest of the time is used to cover the entire system we use to basically turn the traditional dental sleep medicine model upside down.
-This is called a preview event, because that’s exactly what it is.
+This is called an “introduction” event, because that’s exactly what it is.

 We walk you through the entire process, step-by-step, and have you in a room long enough that we can clearly and meticulously explain every part of the system.
 From there, you can decide what to do next.